Mini Emergency Kits

 - Plastic card protectors: emergency cash, pieces of paper, important phone numbers

-- Mini ballpoint pen for emergency writing on said small pieces of paper (or for doing a tracheotomy if need be)
+- Mini ballpoint pen for emergency writing on said small pieces of paper.

 - Sewing Bobbin, to be filled with high-tensile strength thread or wire) in case of need to tie things